-The following information applies to 2U single controller enclosures when the controller fails.
-The following information also applies or 2U and 5U dual-controller enclosures when one of the controllers is down and the other controller fails.
+The following information applies to 2U and 5U dual-controller enclosures when one of the controllers is down and the other controller fails.

-Cache memory is flushed to CompactFlash in the case of a controller failure or power loss.
-During the write to CompactFlash process, only the components needed to write the cache to the CompactFlash are powered by the supercapacitor.
-This process typically takes 60 seconds per 1Gbyte of cache.
-After the cache is copied to CompactFlash, the remaining power left in the supercapacitor is used to refresh the cache memory.
+Cache memory is flushed to eMMC in the case of a controller failure or power loss.
+During the process of writing to eMMC, only the components needed to write the contents of the cache to the eMMC are powered by the supercapacitor.
+After the cache is copied to eMMC, the remaining power left in the supercapacitor is used to refresh the cache memory.
 While the cache is being maintained by the supercapacitor, the Cache Status LED blinks at a rate of 1/10 second on and 9/10 second off.